Kerne Logo

 Coordinated disclosure.
 While a finding is live-exploitable and unpatched, we do not publish a working exploit path for it.
 The finding is acknowledged and its status is tracked, but the reproducible detail is withheld until a fix is deployed or the auditor agrees it is safe to release.
 This protects users, not us: the same detail that would let a reader verify the issue would let an attacker use it.

 The full report, whatever it contains.
-When Hexens delivers the report, it is published in full in the public contract registry at github.com/kerne-protocol/contracts-public under audits/, alongside the existing scope document and internal-review record.
-We will not substitute a summary for the report, and we will not delay publication to soften a finding.
-If the report lists open items at publication, they are published as open.
+KEPT on July 31, 2026: the Hexens final report is published in full, unedited, in the public contract registry at github.com/kerne-protocol/contracts-public under audits/, alongside the existing scope document and internal-review record.
+No summary was substituted for the report and publication was not delayed to soften anything.
+Two of the ten findings are published as acknowledged rather than fixed, which is exactly the case this promise was written to cover.

 Per-finding live status.
 Every named finding that sees a remediation commit is enumerated on the findings tracker with its current status (open, partial, closed, or mitigated) and, when closed, the commit that closed it.
 The tracker moves with each remediation, so the open count is always current rather than a periodic manual claim.